chef/chef-web-docs/content/api_chef_server_14.md

 At the end of every Chef Infra Client run, the node object is saved to the Chef Infra Server.
-From the Chef Infra Server, each node object is then added to the Apache Solr search index.
+From the Chef Infra Server, each node object is then added to the Elasticsearch search index.
 This process is asynchronous.
 By default, node objects are committed to the search index every 60 seconds or per 1000 node objects, whichever occurs first.